 :: Billie Barthelemy - About The Artist ::

-~For my first embroidery project, at the age of five, I chose to embroider the image of a gopher on a dish towel.
-After some intermediate steps, I am now in my 30th year of making a living and a life by crawling across fabric with a needle and threads of many colors.
+~My first embroidery project, at the age of five, was the image of a gopher on a dishtowel.
+Moving on, I am now in my fourth decade of making a living and a life by crawling across fabric with a needle and threads of many colors.

 :: Bird of Paradise - About The Work ::

 Bird of Paradise separates are designed and made by artist Billie Barthelemy in her northern Minnesota studio.
 They are distinctive, timeless, versatile pieces that can be used for casual or dress wear.
 They travel well and are easy to care for.

 Hand embroidery and quilting are also available.
 Many designs and sizes of buttons are available.
 See Buttons Page for current choices.

 All styles are made in XS - XL.
 (Swing top and jacket made in S, M, L.) Special size orders are also welcome.